negarprh/Canadian-Tech-Internships-2026/README.md

 ### 🔔 Want notifications when new internships open?

-Star this repo ⭐ or watch for updates — we’ll post as soon as companies open applications.
+Star this repo ⭐ or watch for updates, I’ll post as soon as companies open applications.

 ---